hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 worst form of love between man and woman.

 *Q*.
-But, sir, he preached the name of the Lord Hari to all, even to the Chandâlas; so why should not the common masses have a right to it?
+But, sir, he preached the name of the Lord Hari to all, even to the Chandālas; so why should not the common masses have a right to it?

-Swamiji: I am talking not of his preaching, but of his great ideal of love — the Râdhâ-prema (The divine love which Radha had towards Shri Krishna.),  with which he used to remain intoxicated day and night, losing his individuality in Radha.
+Swamiji: I am talking not of his preaching, but of his great ideal of love — the Rādhā-prema (The divine love which Radha had towards Shri Krishna.),  with which he used to remain intoxicated day and night, losing his individuality in Radha.